 Inmates may also send money to an account through SCBS.
-In order to do so, inmates must have the name of the person the account has been established in, as well as the account number or telephone number of the account.
+In order to do so, inmate must have the name of the person the account has been established for, the telephone number as well as the account number of the account.
 Without this information, money cannot be applied to the account.

 How do I send an inmate mail?

 Each institution has different rules and procedures for sending an inmate mail.
 Contact the specific institution for more information.

 Each institution uses a different address for receiving inmate funds, which can be found on the specific facility’s page under the Sending Money, Mail & Property link.
 Money orders and cashier’s checks are the only types of funds allowed to be sent to inmates; no cash or personal checks will be allowed.

 You may transfer funds via Western Union, by visiting a branch location or by accessing their website: https://www.westernunion.com/us/en/send-inmate/start.html

 For more information, please refer to these documents: